The Mergers & Acquisitions Review: Canada

 - Just a few of years ago, policies contained numerous broad exclusions from coverage including in areas like tax, environmental matters, cybersecurity, pension funding and compliance with certain laws.
 This naturally led to specific or supplemental indemnities being negotiated in purchase agreements to ensure buyers still had recourse for these exclusions, which partially defeated the purpose of R&W insurance.
 As underwriters have become more sophisticated and have faced greater competition from new entrants into the market, the number and scope of exclusions have decreased considerably.

-- Buyers have naturally been reluctant to shift from traditional indemnification to a relatively new insurance product due to concerns about claims recovery.
+- Buyers have naturally been reluctant to shift from traditional indemnification to a relatively new insurance product because of concerns about claims recovery.
 In an effort to increase adoption of the product and alleviate this concern, various prominent global underwriters have published reports that set out historical information promoting their claims coverage to build confidence in the effectiveness of the product among users.

 - R&W insurance brokers are becoming increasingly focused on the Canadian market.
 Many global insurance brokers have established permanent offices and staff in key Canadian markets to help market and place R&W insurance.